petrifiedvoices/dis_context/README.md

 ## Dissertation:
 * the link to the data used to write this dissertation can be found at https://github.com/petrajanouchova/hat_project
-* to be submitted in September 2017 in Czech, English version is scheduled for 2018
+* submitted at Charles University in September 2017 in Czech, defense scheduled for late 2017.
+English version is scheduled for 2018